flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

 Please pay attention to the next sentence.

-### NOTE: You development.js file will be ignored when you commit as long as you DO NOT mess with the .gitignore file.
+### NOTE: Your development.js file will be ignored when you commit as long as you DO NOT mess with the .gitignore file.

 Pause.
 Take a deep breath, and really, really, pay attention to the next sentence.